Desolation Canyon – Death Valley National Park

 Desolation Canyon is also known as Bantha Canyon to Star Wars lovers.
 In Star Wars: Episode IV – A New Hope, a Tusken raider rides through the canyon on a furry, horned Bantha.
 In reality, the creature was a female Asian elephant in costume.
 The elephant disdained the costume and consistently tried to remove it.
 In the 1997 re-release of the film, director George Lucas kept the original Bantha instead of replacing it with CGI.

-If you get lost in a slot canyon, just walk back downhill and you’ll reach the main canyon sooner or later.
+If you get lost in a slot canyon, just walk back downhill, and you’ll reach the main canyon sooner or later.

 Download Trail Map